 8. Take time for yourself

 The year will be stressful and plenty of ups and downs.
 For this reason, you will need time to treat yourself with some chocolate cake or hanging out with your friends.
 Sleep a bit more during the weekends or take some time to go out, you will not regret it!

 9. Independence, independence, independence

-You are now becoming independent.
-This means that you will have to keep your room tidy by yourself and do the laundry.
-Try always to organize your time, scheduling the day for changing the bed sheets or tidy up your room.
+You’re studying abroad, experiencing high school, aging – you’re becoming more independent each day.
+This means that you’ll have to keep your room tidy and do your own laundry.
+Try to organize your time, scheduling a time in the day to change the bed sheets or tidy up elsewhere.

-Take time to explore the most beautiful English spots.
-Join the trip organized by the school or go to London with your friends.
-Sometimes it is good to take a break from studying and expand your knowledge about the place where you live.
-WARNING: do it when you are still in the first year because during the next year you will not have so much time.
+Take time to explore the most beautiful spots around.
+Join the trip organized by the school or go to London with your friends on a weekend.
+Sometimes it’s good to take a break from studying and expand your knowledge about the place you live.

 Pro tip: explore a lot when you’re still in the first year of your studies because during the next year you won’t have as much time.